Student Computing Requirements

 This access goes beyond what is provided in the university’s public computing sites, the university’s My Virtual Computing Lab and School of Management’s student computer lab located in Jacobs 210.

-While ownership is not strictly required, most will find it essential for success in their academic pursuits.
+While ownership is not strictly required, you will find it essential for success in your academic pursuits.
 If you already own a computer, this site and UB's computing standards site, will help determine if it complies with UB’s and the school’s support standards, ensuring that it meets your needs for discipline-specific work in the School of Management.

-If you are looking to purchase a new computer, refer to the university’s recommended computing standards, in addition to the School of Management’s requirements outlined below.
+If you are looking to purchase a new computer, refer to the university’s recommended computing standards, in addition to the School of Management’s requirements outlined on this page.

 If you are looking to purchase software for your computer, refer to the university's software website.
 Certain software packages, such as Microsoft Office, are available at no charge.